efuzy/efuzy/docs/src/pages/layout/layout.md

 **QLayout is NOT mandatory**, but it does help you to better structure your website/app.
 It has a number of features which offer you major benefits in simplifying your website/app's layout design, right out of the box.

 ## Installation
-In the card below we're installing all Quasar components related to a QLayout, but **you should cherry-pick** only what you are using from this list.
+In the card below we're installing all Efuzy components related to a QLayout, but **you should cherry-pick** only what you are using from this list.
 Only QLayout is required.

 <doc-installation :components="[ 'QLayout', 'QPageContainer', 'QPage', 'QHeader', 'QFooter',    'QDrawer', 'QPageSticky', 'QPageScroller' ]" />